4-minute read

 The Action Centre’s Recreation Energy Conservation (REC) Program provides funding for municipalities to reduce energy use and GHG emissions in their recreation facilities.
 Municipalities are eligible to reserve funding to cover 75% of the costs of energy efficient retrofits and measures.

 Many energy saving measures can be retrofitted without completing an audit or study.
-See the Action Centre’s project showcase to learn more about completed REC projects, including Bon Accord’s Lighting Retrofit.
+Browse the Action Centre’s success stories to learn more about completed REC projects, including Bon Accord’s Lighting Retrofit.
 It is saving their municipality over $9,000 each year.

 The Federation of Canadian Municipalities also offers project funding through the Green Municipal Fund.
 Capital projects in municipal facilities that improve energy efficiency by at least 30% are eligible.